Pratt & Whitney F100: PW-232

+Specifications (F100-229A/232)

 Derivatives

 The F401 was the naval development of the F100 and designed in tandem.
 It was intended to power the F-14B Tomcat and Rockwell XFV-12, but the engine was canceled due to costs and development issues.
 The PW1120 turbofan was a smaller derivative of the F100; it was installed as a modification to a single F-4E fighter jet, and powered the canceled IAI Lavi.